A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 In this section, we present basic definitions and results relevant to our DD analysis.
 A DD $\mt{D}$ is a directed acyclic graph denoted by the triple $(\mt{U},\mt{A}, \mt{l}(.))$ where $\mt{U}$ is a node set, $\mt{A}$ is an arc set, and $\mt{l}: \mt{A} \to \Re$ is an arc label mapping for the graph components.
 This DD is composed of $n \in \N$ arc layers $\mt{A}_1, \mt{A}_2, \dots, \mt{A}_n$, and $n+1$ node layers $\mt{U}_1,\mt{U}_2,\dots,\mt{U}_{n+1}$.
 The node layers $\mt{U}_1$ and $\mt{U}_{n+1}$ contain the root $\mt{r}$ and the terminal $\mt{t}$, respectively.
 In any arc layer $j \in [n]$, an arc $\mt{a} \in \mathcal \mt{A}_j$ is directed from the tail node $\mt{t}(\mt{a}) \in \mt{U}_j$ to the head node $\mt{h}(\mt{a}) \in \mt{U}_{j+1}$.
 The \textit{width} of $\mt{D}$ is defined as the maximum number of nodes at any node layer $\mt{U}_j$.
 DDs have been traditionally used to model a bounded integer set $\mathcal P \subseteq \Z^n$ such that each $\mt{r}$-$\mt{t}$ arc-sequence (path) of the form $(\mt{a}_1, \dotsc, \mt{a}_n) \in \mt{A}_1 \times \dotsc \times \mt{A}_n$ encodes a point $\vc x \in \mathcal P$ where $\mt{l}(\mt{a}_j) = x_j$ for $j \in [n]$, that is $\vc x$ is an $n$-dimensional point in $\mathcal P$ whose $j$-th coordinate is equal to the label value $\mt{l}(\mt{a}_j)$ of the arc $\mt{a}_j$.
 For such a DD, we have $\mathcal P = \Sol(\mt{D})$, where $\Sol(\mt{D})$ represents the set of all $\mt{r}$-$\mt{t}$ paths.

 As outlined above, DDs have traditionally been employed to model and solve discrete optimization problems.
 For instance, they have been extensively used to address combinatorial problems with special structures, such as stable set, set covering, and matching; see \cite{bergman:ci:va:ho:2016}.
-Recently, through a series of works \cite{davarnia:2021,salemi:davarnia:2022,salemi:da:2023}, the application of DD-based optimization has been extended to mixed-integer programs.
+Recently, through a series of works \cite{davarnia:2021,salemi:davarnia:2022,salemi:da:2023,davarnia:ki:2025}, the application of DD-based optimization has been extended to mixed-integer programs.
 This extension has enabled applications in new domains, ranging from energy systems to transportation, involving a combination of discrete and continuous variables.
-In this paper, we unify and expand upon the methods developed in these works, creating a general-purpose global solution framework for MINLPs, which integrates all essential components, from convexification to spatial branch-and-bound techniques.
+However, these works primarily focus on problems with separable functions.
+In this paper, we address this limitation by considering general functional forms in MINLP constraints that may involve non-separable terms, requiring a significantly more complex analysis.
+Our results in this paper unify and significantly expand upon the methods developed in the prior works, leading to a general-purpose global solution framework for MINLPs, which integrates all essential components, from convexification to spatial branch-and-bound techniques with convergence guarantees.